Learning, Student Engagement & Success

 High School Equivalency (HSE) Test

-The High School Equivalency test measures a person’s mastery of skills and general knowledge in the following content areas: language arts (reading and writing), social studies, science, and math.
+The High School Equivalency test measures a person’s proficiency in skills and general knowledge in the following content areas: language arts (reading and writing), social studies, science, and math.
 Upon successful completion of the entire battery, a student is awarded a diploma that is considered the equivalent of a high school diploma.
 The High School Equivalency test is administered often throughout the semester to meet the testing needs of students.
 The testing fee is subject to change by the State Board of Community Colleges.
 For more information on high school equivalency testing, please visit the Testing Center website at https://www.vgcc.edu/testingcenter/high-school-equivalency .

 To Top of Page